JavaScript is disabled

 💡 You can reduce your GST bill by claiming back the GST your business has paid when purchasing goods and services.
 For more information, check out our guide to GST.

-Looking for a way to automate tax calculations?
+🙋♀️ Looking for a way to automate all of the above?
 Hnry calculates and pays your tax, GST, and ACC levies every time you get paid.
-See how it works.

 While that’s a heck of a lot to be thinking about, our budgeting journey doesn’t stop there.
 Let’s look at what else you should be setting aside funds for: planned and unplanned time off work.